 From 6 € that can cost a single subway ticket depending on the area you can take one that takes you to Tower Hill, the nearest station just 5 minutes walk away.

-However, in the post Practical guide to the London Underground you will find extensive information on various issues related to this transport that will surely help you when using it.
+However, in the post Practical Guide to the London Underground you will find extensive information on various issues related to this transport that will surely help you when using it.

 When you arrive in London you may be surprised that the price of public transport is so high compared to other cities in Europe.

-On foot with a walk
+On foot taking a walk

 And if you are one of those travelers who love to walk and explore the city on foot, you won't really need to spend anything because taking a walk through the center from the Westminster area, Covent Garden or the "City" will get you there for free and you will see a lot of spectacular sites along the way.